jadarve/lluvia-docs/content/en/docs/gettingstarted/basic_concepts.md

 out_buffer : [  0.
 1. 4.
 9. 16.
 25. 36.
 49.]
 ```

 ## Scripting

-The code above, while functional, is not portable to a more performant language such as C++.
+The Python code above, while functional, is not portable to a more performant language such as C++.
 Python is good for prototyping purposes, but real-time applications often require software in low-level languages.
 To save you the headache of writing the same configuration code twice in two different programming languages, Lluvia offers a Lua scripting interface in which you can write the configuration of your node once and run it in any languaje.

 Consider you have the code of your shader in a GLSL file `Square.comp`.

+{{< tabs tabTotal="1" tabID="7" tabName1="GLSL" >}}
+{{< tab tabNum="1" >}}
 ```glsl
 #version 450